Busyvar/ics2csv/README.md

 ### build dependencies
 - Python3
 - pyinstaller
-- easygui (optional in CLI : for graphical use)
+- easygui (for graphical use)
 - icalendar

+To install all, use:
+> pip install pyinstaller easygui icalendar

+nb. pyinstaller might need admin right to install.

 <!---
 //diagram code for nomnoml